leekelleher/umbraco-contentment/.github/ROADMAP.md

 ### v2.0

-- A breaking-change release _(in terms of following [SemVer guidelines](https://semver.org/)),_ of the latest v1.4.x features that compiles against Umbraco CMS v8.14, _(the most recent version of Umbraco at the time of release)._
+- A breaking-change release _(in terms of following [SemVer guidelines](https://semver.org/)),_ of the latest v1.4.x features that compiles against Umbraco CMS v8.14.0, _(the most recent version of Umbraco at the time of release)._

 ### v2.1

 - Configuration Editor item grouping
-- Data List: Unlocking all (hidden 🤫) data-sources
+- Data List: Unlocking all (hidden 🤫) [data-sources](../docs/data-sources/README.md)

 ### v2.2